mcalik77/udemy-terraform-azure/README.md

 ![terraform](terraform.png)

-A repository used for Learning Terraform on Microsoft Azure Udemy course.
+A repository used for the Udemy course: Learning Terraform on Microsoft Azure.

 # Usage